 Upgrade the Network After Hours

 Make sure to avoid implementing your network infrastructure upgrade or maintenance during busy times.
-It’s generally better to install new equipment and upgrade software on weekends, particularly after hours or for more intricate and time-consuming upgrades.
-A delayed upgrade will allow you more time to test your network change with minimal to no downtime to your business activities.
+Prefer weekends for new equipment and software upgrades, especially after hours or complex updates.
+Delaying upgrades allows thorough testing with minimal business activity disruption.